nickpending/mcp-recon/README.md

-# Tellix
+# mcp-recon

-> Tellix is a conversational recon interface and MCP server powered by httpx and LLMs.
+> mcp-recon (formerly Tellix) is a conversational recon interface and MCP server powered by httpx and LLMs.
 Just ask.

 ## Overview

-Tellix bridges the gap between natural language and HTTP infrastructure analysis.
+mcp-recon bridges the gap between natural language and HTTP infrastructure analysis.
 It exposes recon tools through the Model Context Protocol (MCP), allowing you to run reconnaissance on web domains via any compatible AI interface, like Claude Desktop.

 ## Features